philgunning/finance-pipeline/blog.md

 The first step in building our data pipeline is to define a data source that downloads historical data for a specific ticker using yfinance.
 We will use the `yfinance.download()` function to pull historical data in 1 minute increments for that ticker.

 Our first `dagster` component is an `op`.
-They are reusable components that can be copmbined together to create more complex pipelines, they take one or more inputs, do a task and produce one or more outputs.
+They are reusable components that can be combined together to create more complex pipelines, they take one or more inputs, do a task and produce one or more outputs.

 An `op` function takes two arguments: context and inputs.
 The context argument provides access to information about the pipeline and the execution environment, such as loggers, configuration data, and metadata about the pipeline.
 The `ins` argument is a dictionary that contains the inputs to the op.